yourlabs/django-dbdiff/README.rst

 Requirements
 ============

-MySQL, SQLite and PostgreSQL, Python 2.7 and 3.4 are supported along with Django 1.7 to 1.10 - it's always better to support django's master so that we can **upgrade easily when it is released**, which is one of the selling points for having 100% coverage.
+MySQL, SQLite and PostgreSQL, Python 3.8 to 3.12 are supported along with Django 3.2 to 5.0 - it's always better to support django's master so that we can **upgrade easily when it is released**, which is one of the selling points for having 100% coverage.